 Do I have to make a C or better in all my English courses or just those in my concentration?

 If I have a double major, do I have two sets of General Education requirements to meet?

 What do I do if I want to be a high school English teacher?

 What do I do when I'm ready to graduate?

 Do I have to take any tests to graduate?

-Students who declare English as their major upon admission or who transfer from the Academic Counseling Center need not worry about any official declaration.
+Students who declare English as their major upon admission or who transfer from the Academic Advising Center need not worry about any official declaration.
 Other students should request an appointment with the English Advisor by emailing email@example.com

 Request an appointment with the English Advisor by emailing firstname.lastname@example.org.
 Students who complete 12 Upper Division hours in English (excluding ENGL 3500 and 3603) will obtain an English minor.